 Branding books continue to dominate design publishing, with more and more designers (and clients) acknowledging that the presentation of a company can be just as important as its service.

-Beyond their immediate educational value, many of these branding books also delight as physical objects.
-Skimming through a beautifully designed book (see our favourite graphic design books for more recommendations) is more fun than scrolling through internet pages, and some of these titles are beautiful objects of desire in their own right.
+Many of the branding books on this page also delight as physical objects.
+Skimming through a beautifully designed book (see our favourite graphic design books for more recommendations) can also inspire one's own creativity.
+We hope you make the most out of these best branding books available.